FDio/csit/docs/report/introduction/methodology_reconf.rst

 as the re-configuration operation.
 In future, scale decrease or other operations can be implemented.

-The traffic profile is not changed, so the traffic present is processed only by the smaller scale configuration.
+The traffic profile is not changed, thus the traffic present is processed only by the smaller-scale configuration.
 The added tunnels / chains are not targetted by the traffic.

-For the re-configuration, the same Robot Framework and Python libraries are used, as were used in the initial configuration, with the exception of the final calls that do not interact with VPP (e.g. starting virtual machines) being skipped to reduce the test overall duration.
+For the re-configuration, the same Robot Framework and Python libraries are used as were used in the initial configuration.
+The exception to this are the final calls, which do not interact with VPP (e.g. starting virtual machines), being skipped to reduce the tests' overall duration.

 Discussion
 ~~~~~~~~~~